Data import, quality control and spectral pre-processing

 Chemical shift calibration refers to a horizontal shift of an entire spectrum to place a signal of a standard compound at a defined chemical shift position.
 In urine metabolic profiling, the standard compound is TSP2 (usually added to the sample buffer), which gives rise to a singlet that is defined to resonate at 0 ppm.3

-We can reference the urine spectra using the calibrate() function, as shown with the following code:
+We can reference the urine spectra using the

 # perform TSP calibration

-X_cal=calibrate(X, ppm, type='tsp')
+X_cal<-calibrate(X, ppm, type='tsp')

 # plot TSP after calibration

-matspec(X_cal, ppm, shift=c(-0.1,0.1), interactive=F)
+matspec(X_cal, ppm, shift=c(-0.1,0.1), interactive=FALSE)

 After calibration of the urine spectra, the TSP peak apex is centered at zero ppm.